 Youth-led Workshops for Teachers and Youth Service Providers

-This past year, the Rhizome team developed and facilitated workshops for educators, school administration and youth service providers!
+A few years ago, the Rhizome team developed and facilitated workshops for educators, school administration and youth service providers!
 These workshops use discussion, role plays, multimedia resources and other exercises to create a space for adults who work with youth to learn how to challenge gender stereotypes, and to develop the knowledge and language to be active bystanders and create safe and inclusive environments.
-Over the summer we’ll be tweaking the curriculum, training more youth to facilitate the workshops, and getting ready to do many more of these workshops, including with educational assistants and teachers throughout the three local school districts!
+Over the last few years we’ve been tweaking the curriculum, training more youth to facilitate the workshops, and have been doing many more of these workshops, including with educational assistants and teachers throughout the three local school districts!

 Be in touch if you’d like to have us do a workshop for your group!